Common Orthodontic Problems, Poking Wire, Wax Placement, Wire Cutting

 - Nothing to worry about- you are just getting used to wearing braces.

-- A slight inconvenience – if it does not improve it will be worth returning to the orthodontist and finding out what has happened.
+- A slight inconvenience – if it does not improve it will be worth calling your orthodontist office and finding out what has happened.

-- A real emergency – when this is decision made, then you should make an appointment right away and have the issue dealt with.
+- A real emergency – when this is decision made, then you should call your orthodontist office right away and have the issue dealt with.

 You need to be realistic as unlike with our general health; there are very few issues that can be classed as a genuine dental emergency.
 There are three, and they are:

 - Facial injury – this can be because of a fall or a sporting accident.
-Neither can be anticipated, so if either happens, you will have to go back to the orthodontist.
+Neither can be anticipated, so if either happens, you will have to let your orthodontist office know.

-- Swelling – once any initial swelling goes down, there should not be any more.
-If there is it is likely that an infection has set in and this is going to need treatment.
+- Swelling – if there is it is likely that an infection has set in and this is going to need treatment.

-If any of the above occurs, then you should make an emergency appointment with your orthodontist as handling of orthodontic emergencies is their field.
+If any of the above occurs, then you should make an emergency orthodontist appointment as handling orthodontic emergencies.
 If there is not the option of seeing them right away, then you should go to the emergency room instead.
-If you feel it is not a matter of life and death, then your regular dentist may be able to help as a first point of call.
-They could have the solution, or at least let you know if you do need a higher presence to look after you.

 As you should now be able to see, there are not many real emergencies, but you do need to act when there is one.
 The handling of orthodontic emergencies should always be swift and effective.